• Skip to primary navigation

 Ream City Sihanoukville

-Ream City is a proposed new urban development in Ream Bay in Sihanoukville Province, Cambodia.
-The project covers 834ha of reclaimed land in the bay, with an estimated US$16 billion in total investment.
+Bay of Lights is a proposed new urban development in Ream Bay, Sihanoukville Province, Cambodia.
+The project covers 934 hectares of reclaimed land in Ream Bay, with an estimated US$16 billion in total investment.

-Ream City is being developed by Canopy Sands Development, a member of Prince Holding Group, and is designed by Surbana Jurong from Singapore.
+Bay of Lights was launched as Ream City by Canopy Sands Development, a member of Prince Holding Group, and is designed by Surbana Jurong from Singapore.

 This new city will include commercial and residential property with up to 130,000 residents, and will include a 6km beachfront.